baieric/chatstats/README.md

 To get your entire chat history:

-1. Go to [https://www.facebook.com/settings](https://www.facebook.com/settings).
-At the bottom of the settings list is an option "Download a copy of your Facebook data."
-Select it and follow the instructions.
+1. Go to [https://www.facebook.com/dyi](https://www.facebook.com/dyi).
+Select **"Download Your Information"**.
+2. On this page, change the Format option to `JSON`.
+You can deselect all information except for `Messages` to lower the size of your download.
+The other options can be left default or customized to your liking.
-2. Facebook takes a few minutes to generate a download link for you.
+3. Facebook takes a few minutes to generate a download link for you.
 You can do **Step Two** while waiting for the link.
-3. Once you receive an email from Facebook with a download link, save the file to your computer and unzip it.
+4. Once you receive notification from Facebook with a download link, save the file to your computer and unzip it.
 Note that this is very sensitive information, so be careful storing it.

 ### Step Two: Set Up ChatStats